Technology Tales

 Seamless VirtualBox VM Application Windows on Ubuntu

 Having run VirtualBox OSE (1.5.6) for a while now, I succumbed to the idea of grabbing the latest version from the VirtualBox website and putting it on my main Linux box.
-The idea of having 64-bit support proved irresistible and I did get OpenSolaris to start, even if its being a VMware VM meant that it stalled along the way.
+The idea of having 64-bit support proved irresistible, and I did get OpenSolaris to start, even if its installation on a VMware VM meant that it stalled along the way.

 Could not load the Host USB Proxy Service (VERR_FILE_NOT_FOUND).
 The service might be not installed on the host computer.